Thream/api/README.md

 ## 📜 About

-Thream's application programming interface to stay close with your friends and communities.
+Thream's Application Programming Interface (API) to stay close with your friends and communities.

-This project was bootstrapped with [create-fullstack-app](https://github.com/Divlo/create-fullstack-app).

 ## ⚙️ Getting Started